 Since we are having rain in spirts, now is the time to get a little bit done back in the woods in-between showers.
 Our little woodland is one of my favorite places to be.

 This is a very peaceful time of the year here at the farm.
 Most things are dormant so the garden is quiet, except the noise from all the birds in the distance.
 It is the time of year I am drawn into the woods.

 CJ and Blanche taking a stroll

 We have just an acre and a half of woods but it feels much larger because the adjoining properties are also wooded.
-Our little woodland was logged off about 100 years ago and then not touched until about eight years ago when I got the neighbor kid to help me make trails through it.
+Our little woodland was logged off about 100 years ago and then not touched until about ten years ago when I got the neighbor kid to help me make trails through it.
 It is kind of a perfect little microcosm of northwest native woodland plants.
 We have a stand of the native Red Alders (Alnus rubra) that are about 80 feet tall.
 There is also a grove of Vine Maples (Acer circinnatum), a few Big Leaf Maples (Acer macrophyllum), one Western Red Cedar (Thuja plicata) and a few Douglas Firs (Psuedotsuga menziesii).

 Sword ferns and Mahonia